Jam Donuts

 - 120 ml Milk

-- 60 g Butter or Block Margarine
+- 60 g Block Margarine or Butter

-- 275 g Strong Plain Flour (Bread Flour)
+- 275 g Strong White Flour

-- 1 litre Oil vegetable, sunflower, rapeseed…
+- 1 litre Oil (vegetable, sunflower, rapeseed…)

 INSTRUCTIONS

 - In a small saucepan, add the milk and butter/margarine.
 Warm over a low heat until the butter/margarine starts to melt.
-Remove from the heat and allow to cool a little – you don't want it to be too hot before adding to the other ingredients.
+Remove from the heat and allow it to cool a little – you don't want it to be too hot before adding it to the other ingredients.

 - In a large bowl, sift in the flour and sugar.
 Add the yeast and gently mix to combine.
 Make a well in the middle of the dry ingredients, then add the milk mixture and egg.
 Mix together to create a soft, slightly sticky dough – you may need to use your hands!

-- Place the dough into a oiled bowl (to prevent it from sticking) and cover with an oiled piece of cling film, or a damp tea towel.
-Leave to rise in a draught-free location for about an hour, or until it has doubled in size.
+- Place the dough into an oiled bowl (to prevent it from sticking) and cover with an oiled piece of

-- In a large pan, heat your oil to 180ยฐc/350ยฐF (use a thermometer for accuracy).
-You want your oil to be deep enough for your doughnuts to comfortably fry, without sticking to the bottom.
-Depending on your pan size, you may need to use more/less oil.
+greaseproof paper , approx. 10cm² (4 inch²) in size, with a bit of space between them – preferably on a tray or board.
+Cover again with a piece of oiledcling film or a damp tea towel.
+Leave in a draught-free place for about an hour, until they have puffed up to about double their size. - In a large pan, heat your oil to 180°c/350°F (use a thermometer for accuracy).
+You want your oil to be deep enough for your doughnuts to fry comfortably, without sticking to the bottom.
+Depending on your pan size, you may need more/less oil.

-- Once your doughnuts are golden brown on both sides, use a slotted spoon to remove them, holding them above the oil for about 10 seconds (to allow the oil to drip sufficiently) before transferring to a wire rack to cool.
-Continue until all your doughnuts are cooked, whilst continuing to monitor your oil temperature and adjusting the heat as needed.
+greaseproof paper square, lift your doughnut to the oil and gently drop it in, exercising extreme caution.
+Allow the doughnut to fry for about 90 seconds, then flip it over, allowing the underside to fry for a further 90 seconds. - Once your doughnuts are golden brown on both sides, use a slotted spoon to remove them, holding them above the oil for about 10 seconds (to let the oil to drip off) before transferring them to a wire rack to cool.
+Continue until all your doughnuts are cooked, while monitoring your oil temperature and adjusting the heat as needed.

 IMPORTANT NOTE: